 - The process is in place and active.
 The system is functioning and is maintained by continuous improvement.

-dependent companies is carried out through an audit, request for supporting documents.
+The results of the analysis of the industrial sanitation management system dependent companies is carried out through an audit, request for supporting documents.